stereobooster/braindb/packages/docs/src/content/docs/notes/brainstorming.md

 ### Other

+- DX
+  - live-reload: I have events, but I need to figure out how to implement plugins for Vite / Next.js
+  - TypeScript: I have idea on how to add schema, but I need to figure out details
+  - MDX: I can easily render Markdown, but MDX would be more complicated
 - schema
   - `validated` table: `path`, `schema_name`.
 Every valid file added to this table
     - I can't do post-validation, because this way I would not know which are valid during SQL execution